swiftlang/swift/benchmark/Naming.md

 [two letter codes](https://en.wikipedia.org/wiki/ISO_639-1) instead of spelling out the whole language names.

-In a pinch, even C-style naming with two letter prefixes `OC` (for Objective-C) or abbreviations like  `Str` and `Arr` are OK, if it helps to fit a system with descriptive names into 40 characters:
+*In a pinch*, it's OK to use short C-style naming prefixes like `OCB` (for Objective-C Bridging) or consistent abbreviations in the benchmark family like `Str` and `Arr`, but *only if* it helps to fit a system with descriptive names into 40 characters:

 ````
-✅ CharCount.ContArr.Str.kr
+✅ OCB.NSDict.as!.Dictionary.NSString.NSNum
 ✅ Seq.prefixWhile.AnySeq.UnfoldSeq.lazy
 ````